-The Chris Westwood Charity founded in 2003, is our chosen charity for 2016.
-The charity specifically aims to help children and young people with physical disabilities living in Stourbridge and the surrounding areas and provides financial help in funding the purchase of mobility equipment when there are no other sources of funding available.Believe to Achieve was our chosen charity for 2015 - Total raised £41,032.51
+In 2016, we raised more than £60,000 for the Chris Westwood Charity.
+Founded in 2003, the charity helps children and young people with physical disabilities living in Stourbridge and the surrounding areas.
+As well as offering practical help, the charity also provides financial assistance to families needing to buy mobility equipment when there are no other sources of funding available.Believe to Achieve was our chosen charity for 2015 - Total raised £41,032.51

-The charity was founded in 2001 by Lisa Potts, the Wolverhampton nursery school teacher who in 1996 protected her class from a machete wielding attacker.
-Lisa was subsequently awarded the George Medal.
-The charity tackles the low self-esteem of children in Wolverhampton and being a small charity, the money we raise during 2015 will help to make a considerable difference to them and the local community.
+The charity was founded in 2001 by Lisa Potts, the Wolverhampton nursery school teacher who protected her class from a machete wielding attacker in 1996.
+She was subsequently awarded the George Medal.
+The charity tackles low self-esteem among children in Wolverhampton.
+The money we raised during 2015 helped to make a considerable difference to their work and the local community.

 "Without doubt the benefits to the charity's profile and work across the City of Wolverhampton is greatly enhanced by this wonderful mutual partnership. ’Together we can' is one of the charity's mottos and this partnership brings the statement to life." - Nick Pratt, Project Manager - Believe to Achieve.Compton Hospice was our chosen charity for 2014 - Total raised £27,749.81